Level/abstract-level/README.md

 #### `chainedBatch._write(options, callback)`

 The default `_write` method uses `db._batch`.
 If the `_write` method is overridden it must atomically commit the queued operations.
 There are no default options but `options` will always be an object.
-If committing fails, call the `callback` function with an `Error`.
+If committing fails, call the `callback` function with an error.
 Otherwise call `callback` without any arguments.
 The `_write()` method will not be called if the chained batch has zero queued operations.

 ## Differences from `level(up)`